Civil union spouses

-Civil union (not to be confused with civil marriage) is a new institution, in existence since 24 June 2002.
+Civil union (not to be confused with civil marriage) is an institution in existence since 24 June 2002.
 It is intended both for couples of the same sex or the opposite sex.

 Civil union spouses have the same rights as married spouses (family patrimony, matrimonial regime).
 However, there are a few differences, particularly concerning the procedure for dissolution of a civil union.